 There are many advantages to construction mediation over the other forms of dispute resolution, which can have a positive effect on both sides of a dispute.
 Some of these benefits include quicker process time, lower costs, and more decisive power and control.

 Quicker Process Time:

 A typical litigation case can take anywhere from a few months to a few years for a judge to come to decision, whereas construction mediation typically will last between a day to a few days.
 In some cases, more complex disputes may take longer to come to an agreement.

 Construction mediation costs less than litigation.
 There are no court filing fees or other related costs associated with construction mediation other than hiring of a mediator or Tampa construction dispute lawyer to help with your case.

 The construction mediation process is designed to allow both parties an opportunity to express their needs, wants, and concerns, and develop a solution that not only addresses the issues at hand but is also beneficial to both parties involved, which ultimately leads to better results.

 When dealing with construction disputes, it is highly recommended to seek the guidance and skill set of an experienced Tampa construction dispute lawyer.
 Alternative dispute resolution allows disputing parties to come to a mutually beneficial solution without costly litigation.
-The Tampa construction dispute attorneys at Trent Cotney, P.A.
-Construction Law Group have a combined experience of over 15 years in representing contractors and others in the construction industry who find themselves involved in construction disputes.
+The Tampa construction dispute attorneys at Cotney Construction Law have a combined experience of over 15 years in representing contractors and others in the construction industry who find themselves involved in construction disputes.